PRAYING THE BIBLE

-Spiritual Growth Objective: Pray regularly using words from the Bible, ideas prompted by meditating on the Bible, and all four categories of prayer taught in the Bible.
+and all four categories of prayer taught in the Bible.

-An introduction to praying the Bible
+Introduction to Praying from the Bible

 The most important method

 A recent survey showed that only 2% of Christians are very satisfied with their habits and experience of prayer.
 When asked why prayer is difficult, the most common answers usually include:

 Boredom, words that feel dry, stale, and lifeless

 Loss for words, not knowing what to say

 While no technique or method can overcome all the barriers to developing a regular, fulfilling experience of prayer, there is a method for prayer that can help with all of them: praying directly from the Bible or from other prayers based on biblical texts and themes.

 What is this method?
 Simply moving verse by verse through a biblical text and praying what comes to mind.
 If the text is a prayer (e.g., a psalm), you can pray the text word-for-word or paraphrase it as your own prayer.
 If the text is not a prayer, you can use its words and the ideas it expresses.